epicmaxco/vuestic-ui/README.md

     <a href="https://discord.gg/jTKTjj2weV">Discord</a>
   </p>

-# Vuestic UI Framework

 > Vuestic UI is forever free and open to contributions.
 See our
 <a href="https://github.com/epicmaxco/vuestic-ui/issues">issues</a>,
-<a href="https://vuestic.dev/en/contribution/documentation-page">contributing</a> and join discussions on our
+<a href="https://vuestic.dev/en/contribution/guide">contributing guide</a> and join discussions on our
 <a href="https://discord.gg/jTKTjj2weV">Discord</a> to help us improve Vuestic UI experience.

   <p align="center">